KnoxPolk2002/Documentation-Project/TF2 Documentation ~ Main.md

 ![Macdown Screenshot](https://m.media-amazon.com/images/M/MV5BYTZkOGRjNzAtNjNiNC00OWFlLTg0OWYtMTc2MjVhYjNlYWUzXkEyXkFqcGdeQXVyNjc3OTE4Nzk@._V1_.jpg)

+Medic is one of the msot important classes in the game.
+His unique ability to heal his teammates make him a vital asset to keeping his team fitting long enough to secure objectives.
+But this makes him a more defenseless character, meaning your teammates need to make sure you're properly defended to be the best Medic you can be.

+##### Weapons

+* Medic's primary weapon is his Syringe Gun; Not the most powerful weapon avaliable, but can do a bit of damage to get you out of situations.
+* His secondary is his Medi Gun; This is the device that gives the Medic his name.
+Using it allows you to heal others, and you can even go UBER once healing a player, which makes you and the player you are healing invincible for a short time.
+* Finally his melee is a simple Bonesaw; functions like most other melee weapons.

 If you want to see more of Medic's personality, click **[here](https://youtu.be/36lSzUMBJnc)** to view the Meet the Medic trailer.

 ## Sniper
 Hailing from the lost country of New Zealand and raised in the unforgiving Australian outback, the Sniper is a tough and ready crack shot.
 The Sniper's main role on the battlefield is to pick off important enemy targets from afar using his Sniper Rifle and its ability to deal guaranteed critical hits with a headshot (with some exceptions).

 ![Macdown Screenshot](https://i.ytimg.com/vi/9NZDwZbyDus/maxresdefault.jpg)

+Sniper is another self explainitory class, with him being excellent and long range.
+It is best to keep sniper far way from the main conflict you team is facing and picking off enemy players from a distance.
+Because if enemies get too close, you may have trouble fighting back.

+##### Weapons

+* His primary weapon is his Sniper Rifle; Excellent at long range, but very poor for short range.
+* Sniper's secondary is an SMG; Good for a midrange fight, but a bit more lackluster for long range and short range.
+* Then his melee weapon Kukri; A machete like blade useful for fighting in close range.

 If you want to see more of Sniper's personality, click **[here](https://youtu.be/9NZDwZbyDus)** to view the Meet the Sniper trailer.